mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/storage/external-storage/dvdi/index.md

 The default implicit volume size is 16 GiB.
 If you are using the Universal Container Runtime, you can modify this default for a particular volume by setting `volumes[x].external.size`.
 You cannot modify this default for a particular volume if you are using the Docker Engine.
 For both runtimes, however, you can modify the default size for all implicit volumes by modifying the [REX-Ray configuration](https://rexray.readthedocs.io/en/v0.9.0/user-guide/config/).

-# Scaling your app
+# Scale your app

 Apps that use external volumes can only be scaled to a single instance because a volume can only attach to a single task at a time.

 If you scale your app down to 0 instances, the volume is detached from the agent where it was mounted, but it is not deleted.
 If you scale your app up again, the data that was associated with it is still be available.

-# Using 3rd party Docker volume driver
+# Use a 3rd party Docker volume driver

-If you want to use a 3rd party Docker volume driver rather than REX-Ray (e.g., [NetApp Trident](https://github.com/NetApp/trident)), you will need to take the following steps on each agent node (Trident is used as an example in the steps below):
+If you want to use a 3rd party Docker volume driver rather than REX-Ray (e.g., [NetApp Trident](https://github.com/NetApp/trident)), take the following steps on each agent node (Trident is used as an example in the steps below):

 1. Install the volume driver as a Docker plugin.
     ```